Khalif Mitchell: San Francisco 49ers

-BC Lions
+BC Lions (first stint)

 Mitchell was signed by the BC Lions of the Canadian Football League on September 21, 2010.
 He was added to the team's 46-man playing roster as a nose tackle, and activated to the team's 42-man game day roster against the Calgary Stampeders for September 25.
 With limited playing time in the 2010 CFL season Mitchell only recorded 6 tackles.
 In Mitchell's second year in the league he earned 2011 CFL All-Star honors with 33 tackles and 6 sacks.
 In 2011, he won the 99th Grey Cup while playing for the Lions.
 He re-signed with the BC Lions on January 16, 2012.

 Mitchell was suspended by the CFL on July 23, 2012, for two games without pay after he violently hyperextended the arm of Edmonton Eskimos offensive lineman Simeon Rottier.
 After another game, the league also fined him an unspecified amount for making a number of throat-slashing gestures.

 Mitchell caused a controversy for what were understood as racist remarks offensive to people of Chinese descent that he made on Twitter regarding the 2012 US Presidential election debate between Mitt Romney and Barack Obama.
 Michell was suspended for one game for his remarks, and fined an undisclosed amount of money.
 His problems started when he tweeted "My teammate said who I think Won the debate.
 I said the American Ppl.
 Cause if they watched carefully BOTH OF THEM Hide Money with the Chinks".
-He later explained "So I Never knew "Chink" was racist.
+He later claimed "So I Never knew "Chink" was racist.
 I def. meant no harm.
 I was referring to Obama & Romney putting their personal trust in Chinese Banks."